-Vegan & Vegetarian Potluck – Ask guests bring their very best vegan or vegetarian dish.
+Vegan & Vegetarian Potluck – Ask guests to bring their very best vegan or vegetarian dish.

-Juicing & Smoothie Mixer Blast – Ask guests prepare and share their juicing and smoothie creations.
+Juicing & Smoothie Mixer Blast – Ask guests to prepare and share their juicing and smoothie creations.

 Power Quoting – Ask guests to share their most inspiring quotes.
 (Ask guests to bring these in your invitation.)